U.S. charges three North Koreans in $1.3 billion hacking spree | Law-Order

 Overall, North Korea has generated an estimated $2 billion using "widespread and increasingly sophisticated" digital intrusions at banks and cryptocurrency exchanges, according to a U.N. report in 2019 by independent experts monitoring international sanctions on Pyongyang.
 "According to one member state, the DPRK total theft of virtual assets, from 2019 to November 2020" was approximately $316.4 million, the report said.

-Officials said on Wednesday that a Canadian-American citizen has separately pleaded guilty to laundering some of the alleged hackers' money.
-The indictment was filed under seal on Dec.
-8, 2020, and unsealed in a federal court in Los Angeles on Wednesday.
+Officials said on Wednesday that Ghaleb Alaumary, a Canadian-American citizen, has separately pleaded guilty to laundering some of the alleged hackers' money.
+Requests for comment sent to Alaumary's lawyers were not immediately returned.
+Alaumary is slated to be sentenced in June in a federal court in Georgia.

-Although the three alleged hackers work for the North Korean government, the United States alleges they have been stationed at times in various other countries, including China and Russia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)